loteixeira/as3-msgpack/README.md

 <p>Check the website: http://msgpack.org</p>

 ## supported types
 <p>Message pack was built to work with primitive types (similiar to C).
-You shouldn't expect a serialization library, because msgpack is very similiar to JSON - but the data are binary, not text.</p>
+You shouldn't expect a serialization library, because msgpack is very similiar to JSON - but the data is binary, not text.</p>
 <p>The available types are: signed/unsigned integer, single/double precision floating point, nil (null), boolean, array, associative array (map) and raw buffer.</p>
 <p>These types are mapped to Actionscript3 like the following:</p>
 * signed integer -> int